Vehicle registration and parking

 In accordance with Act 328 of the 1967 General Assembly, the Board of Visitors of UA-PTC established the following rules and regulations for the registration and operation of motor vehicles on UA-PTC property.
 These rules and regulations are binding on all members of the faculty, staff and student body.

 All students, faculty and staff members who operate vehicles and park on any facility of or at events sponsored by UA-PTC are required to register their vehicle.

-Registration for students is required before the first day of classes and takes place online using the vehicle registration system.
+Registration for students is required before the first day of classes.
 Each student may register up to two vehicles by providing the make, model, year, color and license plate number of each vehicle.
 Registration at events sponsored by the college will be at the discretion of campus police officers and/or the college administration.

 There is no fee for registering a vehicle.
 All vehicles an individual plans to operate on campus must be registered.
 When a vehicle is sold and another vehicle is brought onto campus, the new vehicle must be registered and a new sticker obtained.
 If a parking sticker becomes unreadable, a new sticker must be obtained.
 Parking stickers are not transferable to other students, non-students, faculty or staff.

 Students may be issued up to two parking stickers once they have completed online vehicle registration.
 If a person chooses to register only one vehicle, they may only receive one parking sticker.
 Students may obtain their stickers, after they have registered their vehicle(s), from the Cashier’s Window on the 2nd floor of the Campus Center Building on the Main Campus or in the Student Services office at Little Rock-South.
 The sticker must be displayed on the outside, lower left of the driver’s side back window.